 Tango: Historical and Cultural Impacts

-Today, Buenos Aires is home to one-third of Argentina's 45 million people.
-However, in the early 19th century, Buenos Aires was just a small town populated by Spanish colonists, indigenous South Americans, and Black slaves.
-In May 1810, inspired by the French Revolution, the Argentine people rebelled against Spanish rule and proclaimed independence.
-The new government made a conscious decision to change the demographic composition through immigration from Spain, Italy, and other parts of Europe.
-By the end of the 19th century, the original population of Buenos Aires had been completely overwhelmed by European immigrants.
-While tango has African roots, the primary inventors of tango were European immigrants of the late 19th and early 20th centuries, who came to participate in the construction of modern Buenos Aires.
+Today, Buenos Aires is home to one-third of Argentina’s 45 million people.
+But in the early 19th century, it was just a small town inhabited by Spanish colonists, Indigenous South Americans, and Black slaves.
+In May 1810, inspired by the French Revolution, the Argentine people rebelled against Spanish rule and declared independence.
+The new government, eager to reshape the country, encouraged immigration from Spain, Italy, and other parts of Europe.
+By the end of the 19th century, the original population of Buenos Aires had been largely displaced by European newcomers.
+Although tango has African roots, it was primarily shaped by these European immigrants who arrived in the late 19th and early 20th centuries to help build modern Buenos Aires.

-As one BBC commentator remarked, “Tango contains a secret about the yearning between men and women.”
-In many cultures, intimacy between the sexes is considered inherently sexual and therefore taboo.
-In these societies, men and women are not expected to have physical contact unless they intend to pursue a sexual relationship.
-Argentine tango, however, represents a different perspective—a culture that embraces innocent intimacy.
-Due to their immigrant status and a largely Spanish and Italian heritage, Argentinians form a closely-knit community, and tango reflects their cultural values.
-The triumph of tango lies in its idea: that non-sexual intimacy can be decent, human, healthy, and beautiful.
+As one BBC commentator observed, “Tango contains a secret about the yearning between men and women.”
+In many cultures, physical intimacy between the sexes is seen as inherently sexual and therefore taboo.
+In such societies, touch between men and women is generally reserved for romantic or sexual relationships.
+Argentine tango, however, reflects a different cultural perspective—one that embraces innocent intimacy.
+Shaped by a tight-knit immigrant society with strong Spanish and Italian roots, Argentinians developed a culture where close, nonsexual contact was seen as natural and even necessary.
+Tango celebrates this kind of intimacy.
+Its triumph lies in the idea that physical closeness can be decent, human, healthy, and beautiful.

-However, this triumph did not come without a price.
+This triumph, however, came at a cost.
 Many things changed after the Golden Age.
-The immigrant population settled, gender imbalances stabilized, and many old dancers passed away.
-An entire generation grew up without knowing how to dance tango.
+The immigrant population settled, gender ratios normalized, many old dancers passed away, and a generation grew up disconnected from tango.
 The only form of tango that survived the Dark Age was stage tango.
-As a result, the revival of tango was led by stage performers who, in 1983-1984, brought their show, Tango Argentino, to Europe and North America, sparking enthusiasm for their style of tango—tango fantasia, which differs from the social tango danced during the Golden Age.
+As a result, when tango began to reemerge in the 1980s, it was through the efforts of stage performers who brought their show, Tango Argentino, to Europe and North America, where they sparked enthusiasm for this theatrical style—tango fantasía—differs significantly from the social tango of the Golden Age.

-The tango danced in the Golden Age is known as tango de salón, or social tango.
-It is a popular dance, suited to the tastes, needs, and abilities of ordinary people.
-Danced on crowded floors for personal enjoyment rather than performance, social tango is intimate, feeling-oriented, and improvisational.
-It is typically danced in a close embrace, with significant physical contact between partners.
+The tango danced during the Golden Age is known as tango de salón, or social tango.
+It is a popular, inclusive dance, tailored to the tastes, needs, and abilities of everyday people.
+This style is danced on crowded floors for personal enjoyment.
+Intimate, improvisational, and feeling-oriented, it uses a close embrace with significant physical contact and is guided by the milonga codes.
 Its simple, compact steps allow dancers to focus inwardly on the emotions evoked by the music and the sensations of two connected bodies moving in sync.
-Governed by milonga codes, social tango offers a warm, soulful, and deeply personal experience.
+Social tango offers a warm, soulful, and deeply personal experience.
 What matters is how it feels, not how it looks.

-Lacking the same cultural context, Europeans and Americans were more captivated by tango fantasia than tango de salón.
-They did not experience an immigrant influx in a newly built city, nor did they endure the same hardships, homesickness, or gender imbalances (see The Chivalry of the Milongueros).
-Their dance floors were less crowded, and their cultures did not endorse innocent, nonsexual intimacy.
-Furthermore, their instructors were stage performers from Argentina.
-Inevitably, tango fantasia became the prevailing style in Europe and North America.
+Without the same cultural backdrop, Europeans and Americans gravitated more toward tango fantasía.
+They hadn’t experienced the immigrant struggle, hardships, gender imbalance, homesickness, and nostalgia.
+Their dance floors were less crowded.
+Their social norms does not endorse innocent, nonsexual intimacy.
+Furthermore, their teachers were stage performers from Argentina, who naturally emphasized showmanship.
+As a result, tango fantasía became the prevailing style in Europe and North America.

-Even so, the renewed global interest in tango reignited the pride of Argentinians for their traditional dance.
-Milongas were reopened, porteños returned to the dance floor, and tango clubs and bars once again thrived.
+Nevertheless, the renewed global interest in tango rekindled the pride of Argentinians for their traditional dance.
+Milongas reopened, porteños returned to the dance floor, tango clubs and bars once again thrived.
 Tango music, fashion, and tourism flourished.
-Buenos Aires reclaimed its status as the Mecca of tango, attracting dancers worldwide eager to experience tango alongside locals.
-However, visitors quickly realized that the tango they had learned at home was not the same as the tango danced in Buenos Aires.
+Buenos Aires reclaimed its place as the Mecca of tango, drawing dancers from around the world eager to experience the authentic style.
+But visitors quickly noticed a difference—the tango they had learned at home was not the tango danced in Buenos Aires.

-Having tasted the intriguing close-embrace tango of Buenos Aires, most visitors don’t want to go back to the open-embrace style.
-Some chose to stay, while others brought their newfound knowledge back home, spreading the message.
-Each year, the number of people traveling to Buenos Aires to dance tango grows.
-Consequently, the trend in Europe and North America is gradually shifting from open embrace to close embrace.
-It may take time for close-embrace tango to become the dominant style in these regions, but I believe it is inevitable.
 Tango exists to fulfill a human need (see Why People Dance Tango).
 Its form must serve its purpose.
 Trends come and go, but what is fundamental and essential endures.
-As more people appreciate the allure of close-embrace tango and as milongas grow more popular and crowded, dancers will naturally gravitate toward the close-embrace style.
-In time, what belongs to the stage will separate from what belongs to the dance floor, again.
+As more people discover the allure of close-embrace tango, and as milongas grow more popular and dance floors crowded, dancers will naturally move toward the close-embrace style.
+In time, what belongs to the stage will once again separate from what belongs to the social dance floor.

 Here is an example of the tango danced in the milongas of Buenos Aires.